luiswirth/bsc-thesis/src/matter/ddf.typ

-Understanding these discrete structures and the maps connecting them is crucial, as they provide the foundation for constructing the finite element spaces and structure-preserving discrete operators used throughout FEEC.
+Understanding these discrete structures and the maps connecting them is crucial, as they provide the foundation for constructing the finite element spaces and structure-preserving discrete operators used throughout FEEC @douglas:feec-book.

 This chapter lays the foundation for the discrete variational formulations used in FEEC.